-Australia is well known for its big things, larger than life objects scattered across the country, and our home state of Western Australia has its fair share of them.
-Here are images of those that we have visited, and others that are on our wish list.
+Australia is well known for its big things, larger-than-life objects scattered across the country, and our home state of Western Australia has its fair share of them.
+Here are images of those that we have visited, and a list of those that are on our wish list.
 You gotta collect them all!
 Also, check out our full list of Australian Big Things.

 King Neptune, Two Rocks